otrevizo/R/machine_learning/logistic_reg_LDA_QDA_classification.md

 y <- rep(c("A", "B"), each=N)

 # Make a data.frame with 1 and 0 values for Y
+# The first column is Y the second column is X
 df <- data.frame(Y=ifelse(y=="A",0, 1), X=x)
 ```